Skip to Main Content

 “Art doesn’t just reflect emotion, it trains us in how to feel it more richly,” says co-author Dacher Keltner, a leading researcher on awe and the science of emotion.

-Why Art Matters for Midlife Well-Being
+Why Art Matters for Well-Being

 You don’t need to visit a gallery or buy expensive prints.
 Just do this: